-Each year, KIPP will partner with the Sheryl Sandberg & Dave Goldberg Family Foundation to select 15 KIPP graduates to join the scholarship program as Goldberg Scholars.
+In partnership with the Sheryl Sandberg & Dave Goldberg Family Foundation, we are proud to announce the inaugural 30 KIPP graduates to join the scholarship program as Goldberg Scholars!

 Goldberg Scholars will receive:

-- A stipend for critical expenses outside of tuition that are necessary for a successful college career
+- A stipend for critical expenses outside of tuition that is necessary for a successful college career

 - A Goldberg Mentor who will provide advice and ongoing support throughout the duration of the scholarship